helmedeiros/TestingBehaviorThroughMocks/README.md

 2. Let's test our PaymentManager.
 Write a test to ensure that the payment amount generated is equal to the highest bidder evaluated by the Auctioneer.
 Note that the generated charge is not returned to the test.
 To be able to test, we need to use the Mockito's ArgumentCaptor.

 3. In the previous test you could mock or not the Auctioneer.
 Why should you mock it?
 Think about and chose the best way to test it.

+### v5.0 - Isolating for testing

+#### Sometimes our code over testing had dependencies with static classes or static methods, and we weren't able to mock then.
+In this session we'll check how to isolate something using abstractions and interfaces to test it.